Halfmoonly/Halfmoonly/README.md

 ### My principle 👋
 Occam's Razor, aka Ockham's Razor, it means Entities should not be multiplied unnecessarily
 ### Purpose of this account 🔑
-The gitHub warehouse is the perfect place to sync my stuff, it will stay with me throughout my career, and I consider them invaluable
+The gitHub warehouse is the perfect place to sync my stuff, it will follow me throughout my career, and I consider them invaluable

 <!--
 **lyflexi/lyflexi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.